-Alexis Pazoumian (1988) is a French-Armenian photographer and director based in Paris, with a degree in graphic design (2012).
-He takes a social documentary approach to his art, focusing on communities living on the fringes of society.
-From Armenia to the United States, and more recently in Siberia, notions of humanity, identity and society are at the center of his work.
+I am a French-Armenian photographer and filmmaker based in Paris, with a degree in graphic design (2012).
+I take an approach in social documentary, focusing on communities living on the margins of society.
+From Armenia to the United States, and more recently in Siberia, notions of humanity, identity and society are central to my work.

-His work has been featured in international exhibitions in Los Angeles, Bratislava, Paris, Lyon, Kuala Lumpur, Melbourne, Vancouver and Zurich – and he has been a finalist in several competitions: Fondation Lagardère, Paris Match Emerging Talent Awards, Life Framer, Foto filmic, Lucie Foundation, Off Festival of Bratislava, in addition to winning the HiP Award in 2020 for his book Sacha.
-His works have been published in the Washington Post, The Guardian, National Geographic, Der Spiegel, Vanity Fair, Télérama, Grazia, Vogue, NZZ and Libération.
+I have participated in international exhibitions in Los Angeles, Bratislava, Paris, Lyon, Kuala Lumpur, Melbourne, Vancouver and Zurich – and have been a finalist in competitions: Fondation Lagardère, Paris Match Emerging Talent Awards, Life Framer, Foto filmic, Lucie Foundation, Off Festival of Bratislava, and won the HiP Award in 2020 for my book Sacha.
+My work has been published in the Washington Post, The Guardian, National Geographic, Der Spiegel, Vanity Fair, Télérama, Grazia, Vogue, NZZ and Libération.

-In 2018, he published his first book Faubourg Treme with André Frère Éditions, focused on his long-term photography project in New Orleans.
-This book is now sold at the Tate Modern in London, the Centre Pompidou in Paris, and McNally Jackson Books in New York.
-That same year, he directed an internationally televised PSA for Action Against Hunger and his first short film Mineur was a finalist at the Nikon Film Festival.
+In 2018, I published my first book Faubourg Treme with André Frère Éditions, focusing on my long-term photographic project in New Orleans.
+This book is now sold in New York, England and France.
+In the same year, I made an international TV commercial for Action Against Hunger and my first short film Minor was a finalist at the Nikon Film Festival.

-In 2020, he published his new book Sacha with André Frère Éditions, which examines the consequences of climate change on the daily life of a reindeer herder in Yakutia.
+In 2020, I published my new book Sacha with André Frère Editions, which bears witness to climate change through the daily life of a reindeer herder in Yakutia.
 This book is available in France, England and the United States.
-In December of 2020, his new documentary film on Nagorno-Karabakh was broadcast on the French public service channel Arte.
-He is currently preparing a new book and a feature-length documentary on the same subject.
+In December 2020, my new documentary film on Nagorno-Karabakh was broadcast on the French public service channel Arte and I am preparing a new book and a feature documentary on the same subject.